leotiger/grav-plugin-studioeditor/README.md

 ### Installation

 You will have to download the plugin from GitHub while it's not available in the GRAV universe and extract it to your plugin folder.

+### Issues

+Currently the Studio Editor won't initialize correctly if the page was saved with a primary tab other than Content active during saving.
+You will need to reload with the content tab active or use the Fullscreen toggle button, which indicates that the issue may have an easy solution.
+If there's some feedback, I will most probably solve this minor glitch.